MHillier98/MHillier98/README.md

-# Welcome to my README!
+# Matthew Hillier

-🔭 I’m currently working as a full stack developer, mainly using Angular and .NET Core!
+Hey there!
+I'm an Aussie university student and full stack developer!
+I'm studying my [honours in IT at UTS](https://www.uts.edu.au/future-students/find-a-course/bachelor-science-honours-information-technology) focusing on AR & VR, as well as working as a full stack web developer at [Helpwise](https://helpwise.com.au/).

-🌱 I’m also currently studying my honours at UTS! [(Bachelor of Science (Honours) in Information Technology)](https://www.uts.edu.au/future-students/find-a-course/bachelor-science-honours-information-technology).
+Some technologies I enjoy working with include [Godot](https://godotengine.org/), [Unity](https://unity.com/), [Angular](https://angular.io/), and [.NET Core](https://dotnet.microsoft.com/).

-👯 I’m looking to collaborate on cool games!
-I love VR as well!
+I'm super keen about the future of AR & VR, and how they can work together to create engaging interactive experiences.

 ### My GitHub Stats!